-Garden pests pose another challenge that can best be addressed by taking preventive measures, in many cases.
-Many gardens need to be protected with rabbit-proof fences or deer fencing.
-In regions plagued by deer, it's a smart idea to plant deer-resistant plants where fencing isn't an option.
-An even greater number of gardeners are well advised to look into growing rabbit-proof flowers.
+Pests pose another challenge that can best be addressed by taking preventive measures.
+Gardens often need to be protected from rabbits.
+In regions plagued by deer, deer fencing is one option, but it's smarter simply to use deer-resistant plants (unless restricting your plant selection in this way offends your sense of gardening freedom).
+An even greater number of gardeners are well advised to look into growing:

 Yes, trees and shrubs can often profit from a bit of spring cleaning, too.
 Dead limbs and winterkill on branches should be pruned off.
 This is the easy part of pruning: Remember, you can't go wrong pruning off something that's already dead.
 And life and death are "color-coded" on trees and shrubs, just beneath their bark, with brown signaling death, green life.
 The key is determining where the brown ends and the green begins.

-But when is the best time to prune shrubs, in terms of healthy wood?
-Here, the question is different, because you can go wrong with your timing.
-And while dead branches should always be removed, the necessity of pruning off live branches is often determined by one's eye for beauty on a small shrub (to give it a more aesthetically pleasing shape).
+When's the best time to prune off healthy wood on shrubs is a different question because you can go wrong with your timing.
+And while dead branches should always be removed, the necessity of pruning off live branches is often determined by one's eye for beauty on a small shrub (to give it a more pleasing shape).

-The question of the best time to prune flowering shrubs is the one that causes people more trepidation every spring since improper pruning will result in the loss of the blossoming displays to which we so look forward all winter long.
+The question of the best time to prune flowering shrubs, in particular, is the one that instills fear in gardeners every spring since improper pruning will result in the loss of the blossoming displays to which we so look forward all winter long.
 To simplify, think of it this way: